refraction-networking/water-doc/index.md

 With a WebAssembly Transport Module (WATM), WATER can be configured for either client-side or server-side applications as it provides both dialer and listener implementations.
 It is worth noting that a WATM may be written in a way to support either client-side or server-side applications, or both.
 Please consult the provider of the WATM for more information.

 The architecture of WATER, especially how WATER is built, is available [here](architecture.html).

+## Contacts & Get involved

+WATER is a joint project with researchers from the University of Michigan and the University of Colorado Boulder.
+If you’d like to find out more or help support our efforts, please contact us at [team@refraction.network](mailto:team@refraction.network) or join the discussion panel we host [here](https://github.com/refraction-networking/water-doc/discussions).